hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 With _multiple local file domains_, you can create new file lists beyond 'my files', letting you make different red circles.
 You can move and copy files between your local file domains to make new sub-collections and search them separately for a very effective filter.

-You can add and remove them under _services->manage services_:
+You can add and remove them under `services->edit`:

 ![](images/mlfs_manage_services.png)